bobpeers/Alteryx_SDK_FileCopyMove/README.md

 ## Installation
-Download the yxi files and double click to install in Alteyrx.
+Download the yxi file and double click to install in Alteyrx.
 The tool will be installed in a new Category called __File System__

 ![alt text](https://github.com/bobpeers/Alteryx_SDK_FileCopyMove/blob/master/images/AlteryxCategory.png "Alteryx File system Category")